Keeping it real at home

 - Tweaking your vocabulary to fit the homeschool community’s approved language rather than being true to your own way of thinking.

-- Hiding your child’s behavior or educational failures from others (kids who are dangerous to themselves or others, kids who refuse to cooperate, kids who act out in embarrassing ways—drinking, sexuality, theft, cyber bullying).
+- Hiding your child’s behavior or educational failures from others (kids who are dangerous to themselves or others, kids who refuse to cooperate, kids who act out in embarrassing ways—drinking, theft, cyber bullying).

 - Withdrawing from “society” to avoid accountability.